-Cash donations serve as the primary source of funding program work for Canadian charities, but what about "In-Kind" donations?
+Cash donations serve as the primary source of funding program work for Canadian charities, but what about "Gift-In-Kind" donations?

-Gifts in-kind are donations of goods other than cash and can be a powerful tool for charities to procure important items that help their programs.
+GIK are donations of goods other than cash, and can be a powerful tool for charities to procure important items that help their programs.
 This can be anything from clothing to office equipment (professional services cannot not be gifted and receipted - that is considered volunteering under the CRA definitions of types of in-kind gifts).
 However, there are still several important things a charity must consider before accepting an in-kind gift.

 Charities often get calls from a donor offering items from their home or small business and are surprised when the charity says "thanks, but no thanks", leaving the donor upset and wondering why on earth an organization asking for donations would turn away a gift.